john-itcsolutions/cheirrs/README.md

 `juju run-action docker-registry/0 push image=dpage/pgadmin4 tag=latest pull=True --wait`

-NOTE: MUCH OF THE FOLLOWING TEXT CAN BE AVOIDED IF YOU SIMPLY CHOOSE TO DEPLOY SMART-WEB DIRECTLY FROM THE CHEIRRS REPO. ie, from "cheirrs" directory (we are deploying to the kubernetes-worker/0 and /1), as follows (note that these kubernetes containers are separate from the docker container just built), and all still under development:
+NOTE: MUCH OF THE FOLLOWING TEXT CAN BE AVOIDED IF YOU SIMPLY CHOOSE TO DEPLOY SMART-WEB DIRECTLY FROM THE CHEIRRS REPO. ie, from "cheirrs" directory (we are deploying to the kubernetes-worker/0 and /1), as follows (note that these kubernetes containers are separate from the docker container just built), and all still under development.
+The `subordinate` option has been set to `True` in this repo for smart-web and for pgadmin, meaning these will be able to occupy any kubernetes-worker vm.

 1. `juju deploy ./smart-web --series  focal --force`